-When I was going through the worst of my traumatic memories, I confided in my best friend about what was going on.
-She told me that I was brave and courageous, and reminded me that I am very well-adjusted for everything that I have gone through.
+I confided in my best friend about my traumatic memories.
+She said that I was brave and courageous.
+She reminded me that I am very well-adjusted.

 The last bit, working with a therapist and putting in the hard work to rewire my brain.
 We’ve been using CBT techniques so that I can become aware of my thought distortions.
 This awareness has lead to me developing a new inner voice; one that defends me when things feel like they are going downhill.
 I have been able to change the behaviors that no longer help me.
 I recognize that these changes are due to my own hard work over the past 6 months.

 Learning to Live with a Logarithmic Scale